mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 Note that we are talking only about `for ... of` loops here, which were introduced in ES6. `for ... in` loops are an older construct and we will not use it at all in this article.

-You might think now, "okay, this `iterable` variable is simply an array!".
+You might now think, "okay, this `iterable` variable is simply an array!".
 And indeed, arrays are iterables.
 But even currently in native JavaScript, there are other data structures that we could use in a `for ... of` loop.
-In other words, there are more iterables in native JavaScript.
+In other words, there are more iterables in native JavaScript than just arrays.

 For example, we can iterate over ES6 Maps: